programmerstevie/game-attempt/README.md

 # miniGame

+currently only works for macos because the nix flake only specifies macos.

 Requires GHCup (or the matching stack, ghc, and cabal versions.)

 You can use nix to start it by running "nix develop" and then "stack build" or "stack run"